Rattlesss/GSU-weather-dashboard/README.md

 I used Claude (AI) throughout this project to learn Python, SQL, and Streamlit as I went, since this was my first solo project in this stack.
 It walked me through things like setting up a virtual environment, writing the SQLAlchemy connection, and reshaping the NASA API's nested JSON into a flat table.

 I made the actual decisions along the way, like expanding from the original 2 to 6 weather variables, starting with a native MariaDB install before later containerizing with Docker, and how to size and document the schema.
 I also caught and fixed a number of real bugs myself while testing each piece, including typos in column names, a missing SQL clause, and a wrong missing-value code.
+All of these decisions can be found in the DEVLOG.md along with all my notes.

 I'm being upfront about this because I think it's a normal way to learn in our current coding environment, and I'd rather explain the process honestly than pretend I wrote all of this unaided.
+Tl;Dr Claude was used to aid the learning process, and was not used to replace human decision-making or structural decisions.
+It only served to help as a learning tool.
+All decisions are self-made.

 ## Author